fch-yk/d_07_06_news_filter/README.md

   - [an article about the Mars on inosmi.ru](https://inosmi.ru/20221104/mars-257472040.html);
   - [an article about lobsters on  inosmi.ru](https://inosmi.ru/20221127/bessmertie-258272850.html)

-- You can specify URLs of articles (separate them with commas, up to 10 URLs can be processed), e.g.:
+- You can specify URLs of articles (separate them with commas), e.g.:

 ```bash
 python client.py --urls https://inosmi.ru/20221127/bessmertie-258272850.html,https://inosmi.ru/20221104/mars-257472040.html